|Coverage Dates:||Payment Portal Opens

 - If your financial guarantee or government sponsorship letter has expired, you must submit a new financial guarantee or government sponsorship.

-- You must submit your financial guarantee or government sponsorship letter in-person or by email.
-If you want to email us your financial guarantee, email it to BOTH email@example.com AND firstname.lastname@example.org.
+- You must submit your financial guarantee or government sponsorship letter by emailing it to BOTH email@example.com AND firstname.lastname@example.org.

 - If you are covered for only insurance (not tuition), then you must submit a government sponsorship letter.
 The letter must include: